sammilucia/power-monitor/README.md

 chmod +x ~/.local/bin/power-monitor.sh
 ```

-Configure your preferences in `~/.local/bin/power-monitor.sh` per the instructions.
+The rest of the instructions are inside the `~/.local/bin/power-monitor.sh` file.
+You will need to edit it per the instructions in there (to add your specific refresh rate and decide your preferences).

 Start the service:

 `systemctl --user enable --now power-monitor.service`

-## Using
+## Testing and using

 To use simply unplug your laptop.
 There are a few scenarios when you unplug:
 1. If the battery is within 1% of the charge limit (by default), nothing will happen